cppservergit/apiserver/README.md

 {"status":"OK", "data":[{"shipperid":503,"companyname":"Century 22 Courier","phone":"800-WE-CHARGE"},{"shipperid":13,"companyname":"Federal Courier Venezuela","phone":"555-6728"},{"shipperid":3,"companyname":"Federal Shipping","phone":"(503) 555-9931"},{"shipperid":1,"companyname":"Speedy Express","phone":"(503) 555-9831"},{"shipperid":2,"companyname":"United Package","phone":"(505) 555-3199"},{"shipperid":501,"companyname":"UPS","phone":"500-CALLME"}]}
 ```

 The token gets validated by API-Server++ before executing your lambda, it has a default duration of 10 minutes and it can be configured via environment variable, in a Kubernetes-friendly way, in any case, authentication and authorization are transparent to your API and always enforced.
-All registered APIs are secure by default unless explicitly disabled, in this case a clear message will be recorded in the logs when registering the API:
+All registered APIs are secure by default unless explicitly disabled, in this case, a clear message will be recorded in the logs when registering the API:
 ```
 {"source":"server","level":"info","msg":"registered (insecure) WebAPI for path: /api/ping"}
 ```

-It's good to know how to test you APIs the "manual way" using CURL, but when passing the security token is required, it becomes a bit tedious, we can use a very simple HTML page with a bit of modern Javascript to automate API testing including security.
-For this exercise's sake we will assume that you are in your desktop environment, where you can use a browser to connect to the VM running your API, API-Server++ must be running on you Linux VM.
+It's good to know how to test your APIs the "manual way" using CURL, but when passing the security token is required, it becomes a bit tedious, we can use a very simple HTML page with a bit of modern Javascript to automate API testing including security.
+For this exercise's sake we will assume that you are in your desktop environment, where you can use a browser to connect to the VM running your API, API-Server++ must be running on your Linux VM.
-Open the browser and navigate to (PLEASE use your VM IP address or the hostname if you are using Canonical's Multipass VMs on Windows 10 Pro):
+Open the browser and navigate to this URL (PLEASE use your VM IP address or the hostname if you are using Canonical's Multipass VMs on Windows 10 Pro):
 ```
 http://your_VM_address:8080/api/sysinfo
 ```